 The first iconic park that came to mind was the Grand Canyon.
 Karla and I had visited the Grand Canyon many years ago during the summer but we had never seen it in the winter.
 As a photographer, being able to see the Grand Canyon surrounded by snow seemed like a magical experience.
 Located just five hours north of Phoenix, the Grand Canyon became our main point of interest.
 I then continued looking at areas around it and remembered a place called Antelope Canyon, which just so happened to be two hours from the east side of the Grand Canyon.
 Antelope Canyon is another incredible work of mother nature that I’ve been wanting to visit ever since I saw a photo in a Las Vegas art gallery.
 Check, Antelope Canyon added to the list.
 Then, all this red rock scenery got me thinking about another place called Monument Valley.
 This is another area I’ve always wanted to visit and its only 2-hours from Antelope Canyon!
 Check again!

 Our trip was planned.
 After three days in Phoenix, we would travel to the Grand Canyon for one night, Page for one night (Antelope Canyon), and Monument Valley for a night, before returning to Phoenix for one last night before flying back to Canada.
-I especially love road trips, so we rented a small car (just $25 per day, including all taxes), booked our accommodation, and prepared for what we knew would be an incredible adventure.
+I especially love road trips and this seemed like a cool place to take a road trip, so we rented a small car (just $25 per day, including all taxes) and put on the best road trip songs, booked our accommodation, and prepared for what we knew would be an incredible adventure.

 Driving to the Grand Canyon in the Winter